Empowering Confident Communicators

 January 20, 2025•2 min read

-"Every child has the potential to shine when given the tools to express themselves.
+press themselves.
 Empowering them to advocate for their needs isn't just teaching a skill—it's nurturing confidence, resilience, and independence that will carry them through life." – Linda J. Silver

 Self-advocacy is an essential life skill, especially for children with disabilities.
 Teaching your child how to express their needs and seek support fosters independence, confidence, and resilience.
 Below are six practical strategies to empower your child to become a self-advocate.

-1. Promote Decision-Making
+Promote Decision-Making

 Decision-making is a foundational skill for building independence.
 Let your child practice making everyday choices, such as:

-• Picking their school outfits
+• Picking their school outfits.

-• Deciding what to eat for lunch
+• Deciding what to eat for lunch.

-• Choosing where to do homework
+• Choosing where to do homework.

-• Selecting extracurricular activities based on their interests
+• Selecting extracurricular activities based on their interests.

-• Planning weekend family activities
+• Planning weekend family activities.

-2. Teach How to Identify Their Needs
+Teach How to Identify Their Needs

 Help your child recognize and express their needs clearly.
 For example: